shadowknight55/SQl/README.md

    - Open your browser and go to http://localhost:3000 to see the app in action.
 ---
 ## *5. Verify Everything Works*
-1. *Verify SQL Server Database*:
+1. *Verify SQL Database*:
    - In SSMS, run a query like:
 sql
      SELECT * FROM customers;

      to ensure your data is properly inserted.
 2. *Verify Application*:
-   - Ensure the app is running correctly and connecting to your SQL Server database by checking the app's logs.
+   - Ensure the app is running correctly and connecting to your SQL  database by checking the app's logs.
 ---
-With this setup, you now have the e-commerce application running with a local SQL Server database and the ability to manage everything via SSMS and the Node.js application.
+With this setup, you now have the e-commerce application running with a local SQL database and the ability to manage everything via SSMS and the Node.js application.
 ---
 microsoft.commicrosoft.com
-SQL Server Downloads | Microsoft
+SQL  Downloads | Microsoft
-Get started with Microsoft SQL Server downloads.
-Choose a SQL Server trial, edition, tool, or connector that best meets your data and workload needs. nodejs.orgnodejs.org
+Get started with Microsoft SQL  downloads.
+Choose a SQL  trial, edition, tool, or connector that best meets your data and workload needs. nodejs.orgnodejs.org
 Node.js — Run JavaScript Everywhere
 Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.